 - Unique perspective.
-It focuses on building a good looking, hard, defined physique different from the big and beefy traditional bodybuilding that looks just as good on the beach as in a suit.
+It focuses on building a good looking, hard, defined physique different from the big and bulky traditional bodybuilding types that looks just as good on the beach as in a suit.

 - 60 day money back guarantee

-- A muscle building program against the big compound movements like squat and dead lift.
+- Excessive bias against big compound movements like squat and dead lift.
 Big lifts are king for effective all round muscle growth and increase in metabolic rate.

-- Some people like physical formats.
-Unfortunately the program is not available in CDs, but it can be accessed immediately online upon purchase as long as you have internet connection and PDF reader like ADOBE.
+- Some people like physical format.
+Unfortunately the program is not available as a hard copy, but it can be accessed immediately online upon purchase, as long as you have internet connection and a PDF reader like ADOBE.

-Visual Impact Muscle Building is a simple, flexible and convenient blueprint designed to achieve a lean, dense, muscular and attractive male physique with permanent low body fat in a “Hollywood Star” format.
-Its guidelines and principles are the opposite of the buff and beefy bodybuilding regimes promoting size at the cost of a rounded, puffy and out of proportion look.
+Visual Impact Muscle Building is a simple, flexible and convenient blueprint designed to achieve a lean, dense, muscular and attractive male physique with permanent low body fat that looks good on any beach setting.